Country _ Name

 Attitude of the country towards InsurTech-services

 The insurance industry is subject to heavy regulation and solvency requirements which are directly linked to the risks that each firm has chosen to take on.
 Consumer protection lies at the heart of insurance regulation.
-The Central Bank updated its Consumer Protection Code, enhancing consumer protection measures, but has not yet addressed concerns that could arise from widespread adoption of InsurTech by insurers and intermediaries.
+The Central Bank’s updated Consumer Protection Code comes into effect from 24 March 2026.
+It aims to modernise consumer protections in a digital world and clarify obligations for financial firms.
+Key changes include a greater focus on customer-centricity, particularly in digital services, and enhanced requirements for informing consumers effectively.

 At this point, InsurTech firms have to work within a regulatory framework which was designed by reference to the business models and activities of more traditional insurers.
 The market potential for increased adoption of InsurTech is clear but the regulatory regime has yet to catch up.